 3. It attracts two million tourists a year with limits now being put in place on the number of visitors allowed at certain times.

 4. Cambodia is incredibly proud of Angkor Wat and an image of it is included on the country’s flag.
-Cambodia and Afghanistan are the only two countries who display their national monument on their flag.
+Cambodia and Afghanistan are the only two countries that display their national monument on their flag.
 Illustrations of Angkor Wat also appear on denominations of the riel, the Cambodian currency.

 5. The aptly named Angkor Wat translates as ‘a city of temples’.
 Angkor means ‘city’ or ‘capital city’ in Khmer, the Cambodian language, and Wat translates as ‘temple grounds’.